 This is when I discovered what really happened in that moment.
 As he came through his downward transition, and I relaxed my contact, his head and neck craned around to the left.
 Even as he stood after the halt, he held his head way off to the left almost as if he were trying to reach for something on his shoulder.
 It even crossed my mind that I may have broken this horse.

-In the moment that he returned to the trot, I relaxed my contact to him.
+In the moment that I contained his bolt our contact went sky high as strong as I could hold.
+When he came back to that really cool trot I relaxed my contact to him.
 Only, unbeknownst to me, my relaxation of contact only released the inside rein.
 The left rein still had the full force of my containing contact from the surge event.
 The outside rein was never released.
 He was then able to really use the outside rein as a balancing aid, and thus, went around like a champ.

 It was almost unfathomable to me that a horse could go around a ten-meter circle with that level of contact on the outside rein while bending correctly for the turn.
 It took me some time to process all of this.